 DR. GRAEME PURVES

 Graeme was the Assistant Chief Planner with the Scottish Government in 2013.
 He led the preparation of Scotland’s First and Second National Planning Frameworks, and played an active role in engagement with the Celtic and Baltic countries.
 He has an extensive background in urban regeneration and rural development issues and substantial experience in strategic planning policy, development management, and evaluation, with a strong emphasis on stakeholder and community engagement.

 Graeme is Chair of Built Environment Forum Scotland (BEFS), a director of the Sir Patrick Geddes Memorial Trust, and a member of the Scottish Advisory Committee of the Royal Society for the Protection of Birds.

-Mark is a Senior Planning Partner at Barton Willmore LLP, an independent planning and design practice, focusing on developments across the Midlands, and England and Wales.
+Mark is a Senior Planning Partner at Barton Willmore LLP, an independent planning and design practice, focusing on developments across the Midlands and Wales.
 Mark has extensive experience at leading a wide range of large scale mixed use developments and regeneration projects on behalf of commercial developers, house builders, funds, landowners and public-sector organisations.

 Mark’s expertise covers residential, commercial, retail and mixed use.
 He was responsible for the recent publication Does England Need a National Vision? which set out the case for a fresh approach to national spatial planning.